A Unified Learning Model for Estimating Fiber Orientation Distribution Functions on Heterogeneous Multi-shell Diffusion-weighted MRI: Methods

 \subsection{Spherical Convolution}

-To extract features from DW-MRI signals, the first and most common deep learning network architecture applied to dMRI is the FCN~\cite{aliotta2019highly, nath2019inter}, Conventionally these have been implemented following:
+To extract features from DW-MRI signals, the first and most common deep learning network architecture applied to dMRI is the fully connected network(FCN)~\cite{aliotta2019highly, nath2019inter}, Conventionally these have been implemented the following:

+Where $F_{FCN}$ is a fully-connected network with trainable parameters $\theta_{FCN}$, has signal input $x$ and $y$ is the ground truth dMRI parameters.
+Given a loss function, $L$ tailored for a specific downstream task and the function is learned by optimizing the trainable parameters $\theta_{FCN}$ and can be expressed as follows:

-where $F_{FCN}$ is a fully-connected network with trainable parameters $\theta_{FCN}$.
-The dMRI signals serve as the input for the network, and it does not consider the acquisition information, making the network unaware of the acquisition scheme.
+The dMRI signal $xi$ serves as the $i^{th}$ input for the network with corresponding ground truth output $yi$, and it does not consider the acquisition information, making the network unaware of the acquisition scheme.
 This lack of knowledge poses an issue when incorporating new data acquired at a different location with a distinct acquisition scheme.
 The accuracy of estimation from a new set of DW-MRIs depends on the consistency of the acquisition scheme with the training set.
 Additionally, the FCN's design does not account for rotational equivariance, which could result in requiring a varied range of tissue microstructure orientations in the training dataset for accurate estimation independent of fiber orientation.

 Theoretically, Spherical CNNs offer an advantage over FCNs regarding both the robustness of the gradient scheme and the distribution of training data~\cite{ goodwin2022can,sedlar2021spherical}.
 The Spherical CNN's architecture differs from FCNs, but not in the conventional sense.
 Instead of convolution across multiple voxels, Spherical CNNs perform convolution over the spherical image space.
 Hence, like FCNs, they are voxelwise networks.
 At each voxel, the spherical image is created from the dMRI signals and their corresponding gradient scheme.
 This architecture can naturally address the limitations of FCNs in two ways.
-Firstly, Spherical CNNs are aware of the gradient scheme in their input, which is not the case with FCNs, as demonstrated in the equation below:
+Firstly, unlike FCNs, Spherical CNNs inherently recognize the gradient scheme present in their input, as illustrated by the following equation: